-4. In the Timeline view, click the Lock \(\begin{align}{ll} \) icon of the layer containing your rough animation to prevent the layer from being selected in the Camera view.
+5. In the Timeline view, click the Lock \( \begin{align\}{ll} \) icon of the layer containing your rough animation to prevent the layer from being selected in the Camera view.

-5. In the Timeline or Xsheet view, select the new layer's cell corresponding to the first key drawing of your rough animation.
+6. In the Timeline or Xsheet view, select the new layer's cell corresponding to the first key drawing of your rough animation.

-- 6. In the Tools toolbar, select a drawing tool such as the Pencil 🤌 tool. - 7.
+- 7. In the Tools toolbar, select a drawing tool such as the Pencil Ø tool. - 8.
 In the Colour view, select a colour for tracing your animation.
-Pick a dark bold colour, such as black, to make sure it contrasts well with the light colour of your rough animation. - 8.
+Pick a dark bold colour, such as black, to make sure it contrasts well with the light colour of your rough animation. - 9.
 In the Camera or Drawing view, start tracing the first key drawing.

-If overlay layers are in the way, you can disable them temporarily by clicking on their Enable/Disable button (in the Timeline view, so that only your rough animation and your clean up layers are displayed.
+If overlay layers are in the way, you can disable them temporarily by clicking on their ( Enable/Disable button in the Timeline view, so that only your rough animation and your clean up layers are displayed.

-- 9. In the Timeline or Xsheet view, select the next cell corresponding to a rough drawing. - 10.
-In the Tools toolbar, click the Enable Onion Skin 🗳 button. - 11.
-Ensure onion skin displays your previous cleaned up drawing, by doing one of the following: - In the Timeline view, drag the blue onion skin markers to extend the number of past and future drawings to display as onion skin.
+- 10. In the Timeline or Xsheet view, select the next cell corresponding to a rough drawing. - 11.
+In the Tools toolbar, click the Enable Onion Skin button to enable Onion Skin. - 12.
+Ensure onion skin displays your previous cleaned up drawing, by doing one of the following: - In the Timeline view, click and drag on the red onion skin marker to make it include the previous drawings you want to display in the onion skin, then click and drag on the green onion skin marker to make it include the next drawings you want to display in the onion skin.